 For me, the course was an ideal combination of practical research methods and theory, of innovation and design, all with a continuous focus on sustainability.
 Being on the course broadened my horizons, and gave me the confidence and a setting from which to explore topics I wouldn't have otherwise considered.
 For my masters major project, I investigated streets as public spaces in a suburban setting (specifically, Surbiton), and how participatory design could contribute to the creation of such places.
 Ultimately, the course led me to my current role, which I wouldn't have considered, or have had the right skillset for, before doing the course."

-David Singer is now a senior service designer at Innovation Unit.
+After completing the course David Singer went on to work as a service designer at Innovation Unit.

 Graduating from the course was the key enabler for David to cement his move into public sector service design and innovation.

 "For many years I'd sought a way to influence the system of health care and support that I'd found so frustrating to work in as a front-line social worker.
 In June 2011 I stumbled across Innovation Unit, and from that moment on I knew I'd found the right career to focus my energies and hopes for a more vibrant system of public services and health and care infrastructures.

 The course was a perfect fit to accelerate me, a once designer then public sector transformation lead, into an innovation space with a strong design-led set of methodologies to strive to activate sustainable public sector system transformation.